scrum-1/horosim/README.md

 This follows the same procedure as for the sensors and objects.
 First, add a joint (Add->Joint->Revolute or Add->Joint->Prismatic).
 Then move it to the right place.
 Finally, drag it to its parent object and drag another object to be its child in the Scene hierarchy.
 Note that this is a physics simulation.
 The parameters of the motors are set through the hardware_setup function and they do not need to be changed in CoppeliaSim.

+## Known issues

+* The user interface is frozen during the delays: If you have long delays (more than 1000ms), you will not be able to use the user interface (click buttons, move potentiometers, etc.).

 ## Questions? ##